-The competitions included in this package limit the Part III Application Narrative to a recommended number of double-spaced pages.
+The competition included in this package limits the Application Narrative to a recommended number of double-spaced pages.
 This recommended page limit and double-line spacing applies to all material presented in the application narrative.
-This recommended double-line spacing applies to all titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, and screen shots included in the application narrative.
+This recommended double-line spacing applies to all titles, headings, footnotes, quotations, reference citations, and captions, as well as all text in charts, tables, figures, graphs, screen shots, and logic models included in the application narrative.
 (Please refer to the specific recommendations on page limits for the priority/competition to which you are submitting an application, Section B of this package).